 Keep Your Income Current

-- Employee wages and fringe benefits
+- Wages and fringe benefits you give your employees

-- Property, liability, or business interruption insurance
+- Property, liability or business interruption insurance

 - Interest (including mortgage interest paid to banks)